-Governor's Speech at the AICB Graduation Ceremony 2018: "Bankers as Guardians of the Financial System"Penyampai Governor Muhammad bin Ibrahim, FCB Tempat: Kuala Lumpur Convention Centre, Kuala Lumpur Bahasa: English Tarikh Ucapan: 12 May 2018
+Governor's Speech at the AICB Graduation Ceremony 2018: "Bankers as Guardians of the Financial System"Penyampai Muhammad bin Ibrahim, FCB Tempat: Kuala Lumpur Convention Centre, Kuala Lumpur Bahasa: English Tarikh Ucapan: 12 May 2018

 Thank you for inviting me to speak at this commencement ceremony.
 I hope today marks a meaningful milestone for you in your journey as a banker.
 For those who will receive an AICB award today, congratulations!
 Do wear it with pride and keep up the good work.
 You make us proud.

 At last year’s ceremony, I pointed to the parallels between the conduct of the banking industry and the Hippocratic Oath.
 Behind the oath, to do no harm, are three principles bankers can learn: competence, character and the deep sense of calling.

 I will aim higher this year and outline the case for bankers as guardians of the financial system.
 As guardians, bankers are to exhibit professionalism, wisdom and agility.

 Guardians of public trust, a responsibility to safeguard integrity of the system

 Bankers have gained notoriety over the past few decades over their role in the Great Financial Crisis.
 Derogatory terms were used to insinuate excessive wealth, power and undue influence of bankers over the economy.
 This reflects everything that is wrong with the banking system.
 Reputation lost is not easy to regain.
 It is an uphill task to win back trust and confidence once it is lost.